ethereum-internet-access/docker/README.md

 $ apt-get update
 $ apt-get upgrade

-### Installing Docker
+### Install Docker

 $ curl -sSL https://get.docker.com | sh

-### Creating a Raspbian Docker base-image
+### Create a Raspbian Docker base-image

-First, we need to install debootstrap – a tool for installing a Debian-based Linux distribution into a specified directory on an existing and running operating system.
+We need to install debootstrap – a tool for installing a Debian-based Linux distribution into a specified directory on an existing and running operating system.

 $ apt-get install debootstrap